A focused Pilates experience for all levels

 Create greater calm in your life while reducing anxiety and improving how you respond to life's pressures.
 A longtime practitioner and advocate of meditation, Genevieve guides hands-on meditation classes, courses and privates that help others discover the benefits.

 Thank you for your understanding during the studio's precautionary temporary closure due to COVID-19.

 The studio is open for Pilates and Private Meditation sessions - with new Studio Safety precautions in effect.
 Please visit the Studio Safety page here.

 I invite you to continue following Body Fundamentals activities on the website, social media, and via eletters (subscribe below).
-Wishing you continued health, safety, and much love. - Geneviève
+Wishing you continued health, and much love. - Geneviève

 "I've been coming to Body Fundamentals for over eighteen years and have never had the same lesson twice.
 Geneviève has enormous range in her teaching and can go deeper and broader across all the levels of exercises and styles in her Pilates repertoire.”

 To create and maintain peaceful, serene, and spiritual environments.